kuwisdelu/CardinalIO/README.md

 BiocManager::install("CardinalIO", version="devel")
 ```

-This version is unstable and should not be relied on for critical work.
-However, it is typically more stable than Github version.
+This version is **unstable** and should not be used for critical work.
+However, it is typically more stable than Github devel.

+This version should *typically* pass `R CMD check` without errors.

 ### Github Devel